Analysing the results of your Kano study

 In my experience, the original lookup table analysis covers most if not all of your needs.
 The important thing to remember is that what you’re measuring is the customer’s subjective perception of value.
 The Kano method is not a purely quantitative method.
 Trying to make it so is futile.
 Understanding customers is at least as much of an art as it is a science.

-I also believe that many attempts to make more sense of the method are based on the unfortunate mistranslation of the Must-be and Acceptable types of answers.
+I also believe that many attempts to make more sense of the method are based on the unfortunate mistranslation of the Must-be Natural and Acceptable types of answers.

 If you take care that your survey is in line with the spirit of the Kano method, the original analysis method will yield great results.